You Probably Need a Haircut is reader-supported. If you buy a product we link to, we may earn a commission.

 Step 7.
 Use Moisturizing Shampoo and Conditioner

 You might have heard that healthy hair grows faster than dehydrated hair with damage.
+While that’s not entirely true (hair grows about 1/2 inch per month and there’s not much you can do to speed it up), it does look better as it’s growing out.
+Keeping your hair healthy also allows you to avoid split ends and breakage, which can make it harder to achieve bang length.
 While you’re growing out your bangs, it’s important to take care of your hair and help it become as healthy as possible.

 Make sure that you’re using a moisturizing shampoo and following it with conditioner.
-These products will help you give your hair the nutrition and hydration it needs and repair any damage.
+These products will help you give your hair the nutrition and hydration it needs to be healthy and repair any damage.

 Step 8.
 Try a Hair Mask

 One way to give your hair a boost is to try a hair mask.
-Your hair depends on hydration and nutrients to keep it healthy, and it grows much faster.
+Your hair depends on hydration and nutrients to keep it healthy and looking great as it grows out.
 A hair mask is a great treatment for your hair.

-You should apply it to your hair, and massage it in so that it penetrates deep into the strands.
-Leave it in overnight, and place a shower cap over your head to protect your bedding and your pillow.
+Apply a good-quality hair mask to your hair, and massage it in so that it penetrates deep into the strands.
+Leave it in overnight and place a shower cap over your head to protect your bedding and your pillow.
 You should try this treatment once a month to keep your hair hydrated, smooth, and silky as it grows out.

 Step 9.
 Choose a Hairstyle That Suits You

-As you grow out your bangs, you need to choose a hairstyle that suits you.
+As you grow out your bangs, you need to choose a hairstyle that suits you and the current length of your bangs.
 Most styles of bangs are long enough to part them and sweep them off to the sides.
-If you have fringe bangs, you might need to grow them until they’re long enough.
+If you have fringe bangs, however, you might need to grow them until they’re long enough to do this.

 You won’t have any trouble turning your bangs into a style, as long as you blend them with the rest of your hair.
 It takes around five months to grow your bangs out, and after the second month, they’ll likely be long enough to style with waves or curls.